Tanzkalmar35/Chess-P5/README.md

 # A chess game, made for a school project.

-# Creators: Fabian Holler, Jarno Callies, Marc Müller
+# Creators: Fabian Holler, Jarno Callies, Marc Müller, Nick Hillmann

 # To clone the project: